irfanakbar47/infrastructure-engineer-technical-task/README.md

 ## Questions

  1. How long did you spend on this assessment in total?\
- _Task1: 1 hour github action file and 2 hours for deployment to EKS total 3 hours.
+ _Task1 20 minutes.
+Task2: 1 hour github action file and 2 hours for deployment to EKS.
+Task3 Terraform code 2 hours.

  2. What was the most difficult task?\